RobertJonesFinaps/advent-of-code/README.md

 This is a collection of scripts to solve the [advent of code](https://adventofcode.com/) challenges.
 Extremely basic setup for a couple of scripts, with at least some typesafety.
+Originally intended to just be a couple of scripts being compiled directly by typescript, but limitations of code and namespace sharing made this quickly unwieldly.
+It was decided to use esbuild to bundle everything into distinct scripts which can then be appied to the browser data via the console.

-## Setup
+## Getting started

+### Install dependencies
+`npm install`

+### Bundle scripts
+`npm run build`

+### Making changes
 Source code in src, with scripts labelled to match the challenge.

-Run your favourite typescript compiler.

-Output javascript files (dist/< year >/< challenge number >) should be able to be pasted directly into the console of the corresponding data input.
+After compiling, the output js can be found in the corresponding folder in the `dist` directory.

+Note to add new scripts, the file name <b>must</b> be in the form `script-XXX.ts`.

+## Running the scripts
+Simply paste the compiled `script-XX.js` file into the console of the page containing the data.